jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (4) Nothing in this section shall permit the Director to detain a ship where that detention would constitute a breach of any convention.
 (5) Any detention or seizure under subsection (1) shall be maintained for only such time as is necessary in the interests of maritime safety or the health or safety of any person; but, if ships, maritime products, or parts thereof are required for the purpose of evidence in any prosecution under this Act, those ships, products, or parts thereof may be retained by the Director for such period as the Director considers necessary for that purpose.
 (6) The Director shall, if requested by the owner or the person for the time being in charge of a ship detained or a maritime product seized under subsection (1), provide in writing to the owner or that person the reasons for the detention or seizure.
-(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 424.
+(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 424.
 (8) For the purpose of subsection (1), the Director shall notify any prohibitions or conditions to such persons as he or she considers necessary by such means of communication, whether or not of a permanent nature, as the Director considers appropriate in the circumstances.
 (9) Every person commits an offence who, without reasonable excuse, acts in contravention of or fails to comply with any prohibition or condition notified under this section.
 (10) Every person who commits an offence against subsection (9) is liable on conviction,—